-- 1. Excluding selections from The Iliad by Homer already assigned in the syllabus, write a 90-100 word proposal recommending for assigned reading from "Masterpieces of the Ancient World" a selection at least 20 pages in length.
-This proposal is due electronically by noon on September 15. - 2.
-Write a 90-100 word proposal recommending for assigned reading at least 20 pages from "Masterpieces of the Renaissance."
-This proposal is due electronically by noon on October 15. - 3.
-Write a 90-100 word proposal recommending for assigned reading at least 20 pages from "Masterpieces of the Nineteenth Century: Varieties of Romanticism."
-This proposal is due electronically by noon on November 3. - 4.
-Write a 90-100 word proposal recommending for assigned reading at least 20 pages from "Masterpieces of the Nineteenth Century: Realism, Naturalism, and the New Poetry."
-This proposal is due electronically by noon on November 17. - 5.
-Excluding Hiroshima Mon Amour, a filmscript by Marguerite Duras, already assigned in the syllabus, write a 90-100 word proposal recommending for assigned reading at least 20 pages from either "Masterpieces of the Twentieth Century: Varieties of Modernism" or "Masterpieces of the Twentieth Century: Contemporary Explorations."
-This proposal is due electronically by noon on December 8. - Section titles refer to Mack, Maynard, et al., ed.
+- 1. Excluding selections from The Iliad by Homer already assigned in the syllabus, write a 90-100 word proposal recommending for assigned reading from "Masterpieces of the Ancient World"\ a selection at least 20 pages in length.
+This proposal is due electronically by 4 p.m. on January 29.\\ - 2.
+Write a 90-100 word proposal recommending for assigned reading at least 20 pages from "Masterpieces of the Renaissance."\ This proposal is due electronically by 4 p.m. on March 4.\\ - 3.
+Write a 90-100 word proposal recommending for assigned reading at least 20 pages from "Masterpieces of the Nineteenth Century: Varieties of Romanticism."\ This proposal is due electronically by 4 p.m. on March 25.\\ - 4.
+Write a 90-100 word proposal recommending for assigned reading at least 20 pages from "Masterpieces of the Twentieth Century: Varieties of Modernism."\ This proposal is due electronically by 4 p.m. on April 8.\\ - 5.
+Write a 90-100 word proposal recommending for assigned reading at least 20 pages from any selection in the anthology not already assigned and any historical literary period of western literature.
+This proposal is due electronically by 4 p.m. on April 22.\\ - \ Section titles refer to Mack, Maynard, et al., ed.
 The Norton Anthology of World Masterpieces.
 5th Continental ed.
 New York: Norton, 1987.
-Print. - Send proposals to reidm@moravian.edu.
+Print. - \\ Send proposals to reidm@moravian.edu.

-Fall 2015 Schedule of Readings, Writing Assignments, and Examinations for EN 103
+Spring 2016 Schedule of Readings, Writing Assignments, and Examinations